raraujo91/paypal-plus-for-vue/README.md

 # PayPal Plus for Vue

+:warning: **This project does not support Vue 3 yet.
+Soon I'll work in a fix for that.**

 A single-file component made for PayPal Plus (aka PayPal unbranded checkout).
 Works like PayPal Payment Pro but it was tailored for Brazil and Mexico markets.

 ##### Important notes: